andywer/webpack-blocks/README.md

 ## Like what you see?

-Support webpack-blocks by giving some [feedback](https://github.com/andywer/webpack-blocks/issues), publishing new webpack blocks or just by 🌟 starring the project!
+Support webpack-blocks by giving [feedback](https://github.com/andywer/webpack-blocks/issues), publishing new webpack blocks or just by 🌟 starring the project!